software-mansion/react-native-gesture-handler/docs/docs/components/swipeable.md

 This callback is deprecated and will be removed in the next version.
 Please use `onSwipeableWillOpen(direction)`
 :::

-method that is called when right action panel starts animating on open.
+Method that is called when right action panel starts animating on open.

 ### `onSwipeableWillOpen`

-method that is called when action panel starts animating on open (either right or left).
+Method that is called when action panel starts animating on open (either right or left).
 Takes swipe direction as an argument.

 ### `onSwipeableWillClose`

-method that is called when action panel starts animating on close.
+Method that is called when action panel starts animating on close.
 Takes swipe direction as an argument.

 ### `renderLeftActions`

-method that is expected to return an action panel that is going to be revealed from the left side when user swipes right.
+Method that is expected to return an action panel that is going to be revealed from the left side when user swipes right.
 This map describes the values to use as inputRange for extra interpolation:
 AnimatedValue: [startValue, endValue]